curif/iptv_pseudotv/README.md

     -   `"random"`: Randomizes the order of videos.
 -   `programs_per_publicity` (integer, optional, default: `0`): After how many regular programs a random publicity video should be inserted.
 Set to `0` or omit for no publicity.
 -   `publicity_pool` (string, optional): The name of the publicity pool (defined in the `publicity` section) to use for this channel.
+-   `epg_refresh_strategy` (string, optional, default: `'roll'`): Determines how the channel's EPG is handled during a scheduled background refresh.
+    -   `'roll'`: Preserves future programs from the previous EPG, only adding new programs after the last scheduled event.
+    -   `'rebuild'`: Completely erases all existing programs for the channel and rebuilds the schedule from scratch.
+This is ideal for channels where content freshness is critical, like news.
 -   `min_duration` (integer, optional): Minimum duration (in seconds) for program videos to be considered.
 -   `max_duration` (integer, optional): Maximum duration (in seconds) for program videos to be considered.
 -   `max_videos_per_source` (integer, optional): Overrides the global `epg.max_videos_per_source` for this specific channel.
+-   `cache` (boolean, optional, default: `false`): Set to `true` to enable caching for this channel.
+-   `cache_ttl_hours` (integer, optional): Overrides the global `cache.ttl_hours` for this specific channel.
+-   `match_title` (string, optional): A case-insensitive regular expression to filter videos by their title.
+Only videos whose titles match this pattern will be included.
+For example, `impro` will match any video with "impro" in the title.
+-   `date_after` (string, optional): Filters videos to include only those uploaded after a specific date.
+The date can be in two formats:
+    -   **Absolute:** `YYYYMMDD` (e.g., `20230101` for January 1st, 2023).
+    -   **Relative:** A duration from the current time, such as `now-1y` (one year), `now-6m` (six months), or `now-3d` (three days).
+-   `date_before` (string, optional): Filters videos to include only those uploaded before a specific date.
+It follows the same formats as `date_after` (e.g., `20231231` or `now-1w`).
+Use `date_after` and `date_before` together to create a specific time window.
 -   `output` (object, **required**): Defines the stable output format for this channel's stream.
 All videos will be re-encoded to these specifications for consistent playback across IPTV clients.
     -   `resolution` (string, default: `"1280x720"`): The output video resolution (e.g., `"1920x1080"`, `"640x360"`).
     -   `framerate` (integer, default: `30`): The output video frame rate (e.g., `25`, `30`).